 CATEGORY B QUESTION 3 - What rights and responsibilities should domain name registrants that use privacy/proxy services have?
 What obligations should ICANN-accredited privacy/proxy service providers have in managing these rights and responsibilities?
 Clarify how transfers, renewals, and PEDNR policies should apply?

-WG Preliminary Conclusion: All rights, responsibilities and obligations for registrants as well as privacy/proxy providers would need to be clearly communicated in the privacy/proxy registration agreement, including any specific requirements applying to transfers and renewals.
+WG Preliminary Conclusion: All rights, responsibilities and obligations for registrants as well as those of privacy/proxy providers would need to be clearly communicated in the privacy/proxy registration agreement, including a provider’s obligations in managing those rights and responsibilities and any specific requirements applying to transfers and renewals of a domain name.
+In addition, all P/P services must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.
 Further details as to minimum requirements for rights, responsibilities and obligations may need to be developed.

-The WG also recommends that the following mandatory requirements form part of a P/P service accreditation program:

-All P/P services must relay to their customers any notices required under the RAA or an ICANN Consensus Policy.
+The WG also recommends that it be mandatory for all P/P services to relay to their customers any notices required under the RAA or an ICANN Consensus Policy (see the main text under Category E in this Section 7 for additional recommendations regarding relay).

-All P/P service registration agreements must state the customer’s rights and responsibilities and the P/P service’s obligations in managing those rights and responsibilities.
-Specifically, all P/P services must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name.

 In addition, the WG recommends the following as best practices:

-P/P services should facilitate and not hinder the transfer, renewal or restoration of a domain name by their customers, including without limitation a renewal during a Redemption Grace Period under the Expired Registration Recovery PolicyERRP and transfers to another P/P service.
+P/P services should facilitate and not hinder the transfer, renewal or restoration of a domain name by their customers, including without limitation a renewal during a Redemption Grace Period under the Expired Registration Recovery Policy and transfers to another P/P service.

 P/P services should use commercially reasonable efforts to avoid the need to disclose underlying customer data in the process of renewing, transferring or restoring a domain name.